 The Board and Investment Committee believe that the principal determinant of total fund investment performance over long periods of time is asset allocation.
 The DPFRS asset allocation is built upon the foundation that the obligations of DPFRS to pay the benefits promised to its members are very-long-term obligations.
-Accordingly, the Investment Committee must make investment decisions that it believes will be the most beneficial to the System over many years, not just one or two years.
-The Investment Committee must also balance the desire to achieve long-term gains with the requirements of having to raise the cash to fund significant benefit payments every month.
+Accordingly, the Board and Investment Committee must make investment decisions that it believes will be the most beneficial to the System over many years, not just one or two years.

 DPFRS has established asset allocation policies which are expected to deliver more than enough investment income over a very long period of time to satisfy the obligations to pay the benefits promised to the members of the System.
-The following is a summary of the System's target asset allocation policy as of June 30, 2015:
+The following is a summary of the System's target asset allocation policy as of June 30, 2016: